 Midway through the process, a draft report will be provided for community review.

-Once the final report is prepared, it will be provided to the community.
+Once the Final Report is prepared, it will be provided to the community.

 What should trigger reviews?

-Similar to the Affirmation of Commitment (AoC) Reviews, the IANA Function Review will be triggered on a calendar basis, with the first call for expressions of interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
-Subsequent reviews will be scheduled to commence at five year intervals from the date of the previous IANA Function Review.
+Similar to the Affirmation of Commitment (AoC) Reviews, the IANA Function Review will be triggered on a calendar basis, with the first call for Expressions of Interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
+Subsequent reviews will be scheduled to commence at five-year intervals from the date of the initial IANA Function Review.

 A non-periodic or “Special” IANA Function (Special IFR) can only be triggered when the following escalation mechanisms have been exhausted:

-CSC remedial action procedures are followed and fail to address the identified deficiency (see Annex G);
+CSC remedial action procedures are followed and fail to address the identified deficiency (see Annex G).

-The IANA Problem Resolution Process is followed and fails to correct the deficiency (See Annex J)
+The IANA Problem Resolution Process is followed and fails to correct the deficiency (See Annex J).

 The Special IFR is described in greater depth in Annex L.

-We recommend that the requirement to conduct and facilitate these reviews be articulated in the ICANN Bylaws and included as a Fundamental Bylaw under consideration by CCWG-Accountability.
+We recommend that the requirement to conduct and facilitate the periodic and special IANA Function Reviews be articulated in the ICANN Bylaws and included as an ICANN fundamental bylaw under consideration by CCWG-Accountability.
 In addition, the review could be set forth in the contract between ICANN and Post-Transition IANA or PTI.

 Table of Reviews